The best water butts in 2023

 Most water butts are supplied with a stand and can be placed on the ground in the corner of the garden.
 However, some water butts can be mounted on an external wall, a good option for smaller gardens where ground space is precious.
 You can also run guttering from a shed roof into a water butt as an efficient way to harvest rainwater – if you don't have one in your garden, you might find our comprehensive guide to the best garden sheds useful.

 Mounted Water Butts

-Mounted water butts, like the Pure Raindrop Water Butt, are lightweight and designed to sit on external walls in the garden.
-Because of this, they take up very little room.
-This style also provides more flexibility on the height of the tap because you have full control over where, and how high, it's fixed to the wall.
+Perfect for gardens with minimal free floorspace, mounted water butts, like the Pure Raindrop Water Butt, are lightweight and designed to sit on external walls in the garden.
+This type provides more flexibility regarding the height of the tap because you have full control over where, and how high, it's fixed to the wall.

 Plastic Water Butts

-Plastic is the most common water butt material and a number of recycled plastic options are available.
+Plastic is the most common water butt material, with a number of recycled plastic options available.
 Cheaper than their steel counterparts, plastic water butts come in both the mounted style or the traditional barrel with a stand such as the Cloudburst Water Butt.

 Steel Water Butts

 Steel water butts are durable and long-lasting.
 Typically heavier and more expensive than plastic, these water butts are designed to stand on the ground.
 Traditional barrel water butts also vary a lot more in capacity.

 You can also run guttering from a shed roof into a water butt as an efficient way to harvest rainwater – if you don't have one in your garden, you might find our comprehensive guide to the best garden sheds useful.

 This Product Guide was last updated in August 2023.
 We apologise if anything has changed in price or availability.